questdb/documentation/documentation/reference/function/window.md

 Window functions perform calculations across sets of table rows that are related to the current row.
 Unlike aggregate functions that return a single result for a group of rows, window functions return a value for every row while considering a window of rows defined by the OVER clause.

-We'll cover high-level, introductory information about window functions then move into composition.
+We'll cover high-level, introductory information about window functions, and then move on to composition.
 For some, it may be helpful to start with executing [common examples](#common-examples) into our live demo.
 Experimenting with these examples, then referring back to the reference, will help put everything in context.